TheRealEmissions/discordia-database/README.md

 - Built-in type-safety for your data.
 - Object-oriented design that allows you to manage your data in a more organised way.

+## What databases are supported?

+With more planned in the future, the following databases are currently supported:
+- MongoDB
+- MySQL

+You do not need to worry about installing any of these databases, as they are all installed as dependencies of this addon.
+Nor do you need to worry about setting up the database, as this addon will do that for you.

 How do I use this module?
 ===